mrkamel/kraps/README.md

 **Easily process big data in ruby**

-Kraps allows to process and perform calculations on very large datasets in parallel using a map/reduce framework and runs on a background job framework you already have.
+Kraps allows to process and perform calculations on very large datasets in parallel using a map/reduce framework similar to [spark](https://spark.apache.org/), but runs on a background job framework you already have.
 You just need some space on your filesystem, S3 as a storage layer with temporary lifecycle policy enabled, the already mentioned background job framework (like sidekiq, shoryuken, etc) and redis to keep track of the progress.
 Most things you most likely already have in place anyways.

 ## Installation